 What is this group about?

-We are a collective of people with various disabilities.
+We are a growing collective of people with various disabilities.
 Our purpose is to offer support and networking to members and the opportunity to voice issues.
 Support might come in the form of conversation and sharing of experiences.
 In some cases, the group might take part in lobbying for social or legislative change or in educating the public about accessibility or social conditions.
 The group also pushes for greater accessibility in the community, to benefit everyone with disabilities by helping them to get around with greater ease.

 Do you have questions about what happens at our monthly meetings or how YOU can benefit from going to one?